Small Bedroom POP Design with Tiles and Ceiling Ideas

 Once the base is right, think about the walls.
 Do you have a POP centrepiece overhead?
 Let your walls stay quiet.
 Go with neutral shades from collections like Impero or stick with soft sheens like Altagloss.
 But if the ceiling’s plain, let the wall take some of the spotlight.
 Textured options from Simpolo Tiles and Bathware’s Tiny Tiles collection work beautifully behind a bed.

-Choosing the Right Tile Finish & Texture for POP Ceilings
+Tile Finish & Texture for Small Bedroom POP Design

 Every surface in a room plays a role, especially when POP designs already bring in layers and depth.
 If your tiles are too bold along with a detailed ceiling, the space can feel a bit too much.
 In such cases, it’s better to go with matte or wood-look tiles.
 Our wood-inspired tiles, for example, add warmth and character without drawing too much attention.